adileo/squirreldisk/README.md

 Please note that the current version is not stable yet, and you may encounter various bugs, especially on Linux and MacOS.

 ### Windows
-Just install with the .msi
+Just install the .msi from the release page and it should work :)

-Currently I'm still facing permissions issue in the sidecar binary embedding of PDU (parallel disk usage) for Linux/MacOS.
-Will try to fix soon in the meanwhile:
-### Ubuntu
+### Ubuntu [1]
 After installing the .deb file make sure to `sudo chmod 777 /usr/bin/pdu` and run squirreldisk with sudo 'sudo squirrel-disk'.

-### MacOS
+### MacOS [1]
 Install the app from the .dmg, then `sudo chmod 777 /Applications/SquirrelDisk.app/Contents/MacOS/pdu`, then you can open the app with right click > Open.

+## Known Issues

+[1] Currently I'm still facing permissions issue with the sidecar binary embedding of ./PDU (parallel disk usage) for Linux and MacOS.
+I will try to fix it soon.
+[2] Linux and MacOS disks displayed and bytes amounts to be fixed, since they work slightly different from Windows.

 ## Disclaimer